-In order to do this, the SP requires at least the following:
+To do this, the SP requires at least the following:

-- Certificate - The SP needs to obtain the public certificate from the IDP to validate the signature.
+- Certificate - The SP needs to obtain the public certificate from the IdP to validate the signature.
 The certificate is stored on the SP side and used whenever a SAML response arrives.

 The easiest way to implement SAML is to leverage an OpenSource SAML toolkit.
 We have included a list at the end of this article of recommended toolkits for several languages.
 These toolkits provide the logic needed to digest the information in an incoming SAML Response.
-In addition, if the SP needs to support the SP-initiated Login flow, the toolkits also provide the logic needed to generate an appropriate SAML Authentication Request.
+In addition, if the SP needs to support the SP-initiated sign-in flow, the toolkits also provide the logic needed to generate an appropriate SAML Authentication Request.

-Another issue with SP-initiated login flow is the support for deep links.
+Another issue with SP-initiated sign-in flow is the support for deep links.
 Most applications support deep links.
 For example, you might receive a link to a document that resides on a content management system.
 Ideally, if you need to authenticate prior to accessing the document, you would like to be taken to the document immediately after authentication.

 In the case of a deep link, the SP sets the RelayState of the SAML request with the deep-link value.
 When the SAML response comes back, the SP can use the RelayState value and take the authenticated user to the right resource.